 China’s growing world dominance has been discussed for long and, especially after president Trump came to power, China has been seen as gradually taking over the global leadership position from the USA.
-The “rise of China” causes fear – even tough China itself has labelled it as “peaceful”.
-In addition to military aspects, many members of Western value system also feel themselves threatened by China’s political and ideological system.
+The “rise of China” causes fear – even though China itself has labelled it as “peaceful”.
+In addition to military aspects, many members of the Western value system also feel themselves threatened by China’s political and ideological system.
 However, how could the world under Chinese leadership really look like?

 The three sessions below are parallel and take place in different rooms.
 Participants can choose their preference during registration.

 “The role of USA in EU-Asia relations”

 Moderator: Marko Mihkelson (Estonian Parliament)

 Speakers: Richard Dunham (Tsinghua University, China), Lars Freden (Swedish Diplomat), Brian Whitmore (Centre for European Policy Analysis, USA), Johannes Thimm (German Institute for International and Security Affairs)